li9i/cbgl/README.md

 catkin build cbgl
 ```

-`cbgl` may also be installed and executed via Docker for purposes of ease of
+For your convenience `cbgl` may also be installed and executed via Docker.
-installation.

 ### Via Docker